1031-Systems/1031_Delivery/docs/Help.md

 Some phoneme-based tools are available to truly assist in syncing voices to animatronic behavior.
 The main one is available via the Phonemes plugin on the plugins menu.
 It analyzes an audio file containing voice only and populates a control channel with knots for a particular type of motion such as jaw, lips, or cheeks.
+See the specific Help for the Phonemes plugin for more information.

 <a name="requirements">
 &nbsp;